NOAA-OWP/ngen/extern/alt-modular/README.md

     cd extern/alt-modular

-Before library files can be build, a CMake build system must be generated.
+Before library files can be built, a CMake build system must be generated.
 E.g.:

     cmake -B cmake_am_libs -S .

 Note that when there is an existing directory, it may sometimes be necessary to clear it and regenerate, especially if any changes were made to the [CMakeLists.txt](CMakeLists.txt) file.

 After there is build system directory, the shared libraries can be built.
 This is done with individual targets for each.
-For example, the CFE shared library file (i.e., the build config's `cfebmi` target) can be build using:
+For example, the CFE shared library file (i.e., the build config's `cfebmi` target) can be built using:

     cmake --build cmake_am_libs --target cfebmi -- -j 2